microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 these themes would all be user-defined and controlled by the user, we're not concerned that this will be much of an issue.
-If a user finds one of their themes is less accessible, they can always change the theme to be more appropriate for them, or even switch to aother theme.
+If a user finds one of their themes is less accessible, they can always change the theme to be more appropriate for them, or even switch to another theme.

 Furthermore, this might _help_ certain accessibility stories.
 Users could pick themes with _even more_ contrast than the Terminal provides by default, or